 Also, we will share with you a three-step plan to create an effective tagline, plus 20 examples of great taglines to inspire you.

 Finally, we will go over a list of online tagline generators you can use to make coming up with a catchy tagline easy.
+These tools work the same as a title generator that allows you to create titles for your websites and blogs.

 Before we explore the benefits of creating a tagline for your business, let’s see whether or not slogans and taglines are the same, so you don’t get confused.